 When it comes to the local cuisine, the town is popular for its fish.
 If you are a visitor in the town, you must taste the fresh fish which is popular among the locals.
 You won't find any international food chains in the area, but make sure you enjoy the different local restaurants to explore the town's gastronomy.

-The nearest airport to the town is the Hilo International Airport which is located at a distance of 19.2 meter (63 feet) from the town.
+The nearest airport to the town is the Hilo International Airport which is located at a distance of 19.2 Miles (31 km) from the town.
 There is no direct bus route from the airport to Pahoa.
 The most common way of traveling to and fro is either through a taxi or by car.

 Having a car can be convenient during your stay.
 You can rent one at the airport easily, but there are also numerous other locations if you do not want to rent one all the time.

 The only available public transport service in the area is the Hele On-Bus which is a service provided by the County of Hawaii Mass Transit Agency.
 This public bus service is ideal for traveling both locally and regionally.
 There are bus-stops all around Hawaii so it is quite easy for you to move around the area and explore the different islands.
 The trips can take up a lot of your time so if you want a quick round to a nearby island, you can take a taxi to get to your destination quicker.
 You can find more information on www.heleonbus.org/.